Cocaine smuggling submarine reveals Europe's drug crisis

 The United Nations drug agency says cocaine production increased by a third between 2020 and 2021, which was a record high and the biggest year-to-year increase since 2016.

-One place they're witnessing first-hand the surge in supply of the drug is at the port of Antwerp in Belgium.
+One place they're witnessing first hand the surge in supply of the drug is at the port of Antwerp in Belgium.

 In 2022 they seized a record 110 tonnes of cocaine - so much that they didn't have enough incinerators to destroy it fast enough.